Matthew Darbyshire: T Rooms

 For Darbyshire’s exhibition at Tramway the artist created a trompe l’oeil environment implying a fictional situation where T Rooms – a ‘village in the city’ – was under construction.
 For the Zabludowicz Collection, Darbyshire has rethought this work and created a second enveloping sculptural installation utilising large scale digitally printed banners which reference the building wraps used by developers and councils to obscure empty lots and half-finished building projects in cities up and down the country.
 Whether covering repair-work on historic buildings or masking empty shops and building sites, these ubiquitous digital renderings communicate an alternative in which the city is the image of perfection; bustling with life and with the recession a distant memory.

 The Zabludowicz Collection has commissioned Darbyshire to restage T Rooms and create new art works which will be installed within and around a labyrinth of printed banners.
-These new works build upon his long-term collaborations with Rupert Ackroyd, Jacob Farrell, Owen Hatherley, Bob Hobbs and Scott King.
+These new works build upon his long-term collaborations with Rupert Ackroyd, Owen Hatherley, Bob Hobbs and Scott King.
 Through sculpture, photography, film and sound, these works will infiltrate the area surrounding T Rooms, taking the exhibition out of the gallery space and into the street.

 T Rooms reflects on the insistent regeneration of our cities, which is initiated by developers and politicians rather than architects or designers.
 By using the developers’ vernacular of branded motifs distilled from iconic local sites, sharper-than-life computer-generated geometry and uniform symmetry, Darbyshire’s installation riffs on this architectural vocabulary and the various generic yet indecipherable uses it implies.
 The effect is of an eerily quiet, undefined public space that promotes isolation and alienation and causes visitors to question the realities and potentials of architecture.